jelbourn/angular/docs/TRIAGE_AND_LABELS.md

 ## Detailed Triage

-Detailed triage can be done by anyone familiar with the issue subject matter.
+Detailed triage can be done by anyone familiar with the issue area.

 ### Step 1: Does the issue have enough information?